scottjr101/liri-node-app/README.md

 ## What Each Command Should Do

 1. **Concert-this**
-   * Provide the Line-up of Artist preforming.
+   * Provide the Line-up of Artist performing.
    * Name of the venue.
    * Venue location.
    * Date of the Event (format this as "MM/DD/YYYY").